mrbonsoir/mrbonsoir.github.io/_posts/2024-04-20-half-marathon-Montreal-8th.md

 The difference with last year is that I'm running alone, but I follow a run group in which I know the pacer.

 It went ok, I event got a mimosa at the cheer station.
 I thought I missed the drink but a Marty ran fast to follow we and gave me the holly mimosa.
-Most of that drink finished in my face.
+Most of that drink finished on my face.

 At mid race I felt a bit weak and could not follow my pace group.
 It's too bad because it was a good wind protection.

 Finally after some damage control I could limit my loss of time and finish in **1h46min53sec**.
-Not my best but that's ok.
+Not my best time but that's ok.

 # After the race